smchavan/Resume-Supriya-Chavan/README.md

 ##                                                   Email: supriyasonvane2@gmail.com
 ## PROFILE:
  * A highly driven Software Developer with strong algorithms and programming foundation developed through education and years of teaching experience.
 I attended KAL Academy’s Full Stack Bootcamp and working as a Teaching Assistant in the academy to help students improve their algorithmic and programming skills.
 I currently have experience in ASP.NET, C#, Angular, Typescript, Java, c, C++, JavaScript, HTML, CSS, and am eager to work hard to transition my career as a Full Stack SDE.
+## TECHNICAL PROFICIENCIES:
+•	Angular, Nodejs.
+•	ASP.Net framework in C#
- * Languages: C, C++, Java, and C# ,
+•	C, C++, Java.
- * DBMS Packages: MySQL, MS SQL, PL/SQL, and Redis Cache
- *	Web Technologies: HTML, CSS, DHTML, XML, XAML, and UWP App Development
- *	In depth working knowledge of Dockerizing of applications using Kubernetes, Postman RabbiMq
+•	REST API's.
+•	JavaScript, Typescript, HTML, CSS, jQuery.
+•	Experience with MSSQL, MongoDB and Redis.
+•	Microservice Frameworks.
+•	Docker, Kubernetes.
+•	MVVM architecture.
+•	GitHub, Swagger, Kanban, scrum.
+## SOFT SKILLS:
+•	Ability to analyze complex technical information
+•	Can analyze, design and implement data structures
+•	Detail oriented, Good at Code Reviews and Troubleshooting and Team player

 ## TECHNICAL EXPERIENCE:
 ### Software Developer at In-Consulting (Akshaya Corporation), Redmond, WA                                  	02/2020 – Present
 Working on the feature enhancements of the developed Ecommerce application with Rest services.
 ### TA at Kal Academy, Redmond, WA                                                                           09/2019 – Present
 Assisting the Software Development BootCamp students with their projects in UWP App Development Ecommerce application with REST API, Entity Framework Core, ASP.Net, Microservices and grading their assignments or projects.
-As a Teaching Assistant, I am helping other participants hone their algorithm and programming skills.
+As a Teaching Assistant, I am helping other participants hone their algorithmic and programming skills.

 ## EDUCATION:
 ### Software Development Bootcamp, Kal Academy, Redmond, WA	                            	               05/2019 – 09/2019
 #### Projects:
-•	Functional EventonContainers Website using Microservices In this project we (team of four people) designed and developed a functional EventsOnContainers website using REST APIs also developed four micro services that supported Events, TokenService, Cart, and Order Management.
-I was responsible for developing end to end Event Microservice.
-We used MSSQL, Redis Cache for data storage and rabbitMq for messaging.
-We dockerized the microservices on containers and used Kubernetes for deployment.
+•	Grocery List Manager - Provides the functionality with adding, editing, marking the completed items and deleting the item.
+•	Local Weather App - Displays the current weather for city using Open Weather Map API.
+Technology: Angular, MongoDB, Node 8.0., Git, Heroku, HTML, CSS, AJAX

+•	Functional EventonContainers Website using Microservices Modeled after Eventbrite using ASP.NET C# and Visual Studio 2019 to demonstrate full stack knowledge.
+Used Docker to generate containers for each microservice, including Catalog, Cart, Order, and Web MVC.
+API calls were used as means for communication between microservices, SQL and Redis cache were used for the data store and OAuth was used for single user authentication.
+Stripe was used to simulate payments.
+Deployment with Kubernetes.
 •	Music Library App using UWP
 •	Console based Airline Reservation System using C++

 ### Master of Engineering in Information Technology, Mumbai University 	(GPA 3.5)	                      07/2003 - 08/2007
 Developed an “Agent Based Crawler” to efficiently collect updated information from various web servers while        reducing network traffic by eliminating the need for frequent crawler visits to web servers.
 ### Bachelor of engineering (CSE) DR. BAM University Aurangabad India (GPA 3.85)                        07/1996 – 06/2000